 The timeline below provides summaries of relevant legislative changes that impact strata stakeholders in NSW and offers related links and further reading to help you understand NSW legislative strata changes.

-After a long-standing battle, the NSW Court of Appeal has handed down a ruling that a Sydney strata scheme’s blanket “no-pets by-law” is oppressive according to Section 139(1) of the Strata Schemes Management Act 2015.
-The Court found, because the by-law prohibited animals that were not a hazard, nuisance, or annoyance, it interfered with an owner’s use of their property to an unjustified extent.
+After a long-standing battle, the Court of Appeal of the Supreme Court of NSW handed down a ruling that a Sydney strata scheme’s blanket “no pets by-law” is oppressive under Section 139(1) of the Strata Schemes Management Act 2015.

 1 September 2020: New NSW construction laws for multi-storey residential buildings